Pre-Installation Checklist

 Use a non-contact voltage detector (a pen-sized safety tool, ~$15):

-- Clip it to your non-contact voltage detector
+- Turn on your non-contact voltage detector

 - It should not beep or light up